Éder Hermoza

-Eder Alberto Hermoza Guevara (born 4 April 1990) is a Peruvian footballer who plays for Universidad César Vallejo in the Torneo Descentralizado, as a goalkeeper.
+Eder Alberto Hermoza Guevara (born 4 April 1990) is a Peruvian footballer who plays for ADT in the Liga 1, as a goalkeeper.

 Club career

 Eder Hermoza began his career with Alianza Lima, joining their first team in January 2008.
 There he found few chances to feature for the first team as he had to compete with regular keepers Enrique Bologna, Salomon Libman, George Forsyth, and up-and-comer Juan Goyoneche.
 He finished his time in Alianza without making any league appearances in the 2008 season.

 In January 2009 he joined Sport Ancash.
 There he made his Torneo Descentralizado league debut on 15 February 2009 at home to José Gálvez FBC.
 Manager Eduardo Asca played Hermoza from the start, but he could not keep a clean-sheet on his debut as his side lost 1–2.
 Hermoza played in a total of nine league matches in his debut season.

 International career

 Hermoza was the starting goalkeeper for the Peru U17 side in the 2007 FIFA U-17 World Cup.

 He later featured for the Peru U20 squad in 2009.